-When your biggest competitor puts on one of the biggest marketing conferences in the world, you can create your own party or you can crash theirs.
+When your biggest competitor puts on one of the biggest marketing conferences in the world, you can create your own party, or you can crash theirs.
 That’s what Zoho did here, by hiring five pilots to spell out “Zoho.com/outsmart” in the sky during Salesforce’s Dreamforce conference.
-The URL lead to a landing page for the CRM featuring the headline “Outsmart Einstein with a smarter CRM.”
+The URL leads to a landing page for the CRM featuring the headline “Outsmart Einstein with a smarter CRM.”
 While we’re not sure what Einstein has to do with customer relationship management, the stunt sure was a creative way to drive traffic to a landing page.

 Here’s a brilliant ad that gives you a product demonstration in three photos.
 With an Orion Telescope, you won’t just see the moon or the American flag on it.
 You’ll see the “Made In China” writing on the fabric itself.
 Product demos don’t have to be boring or drawn-out.
 This one shows you what the product can do in just a few seconds.

 No, that’s not another delivery truck racing to beat FedEx to the next stop.
-It’s a cheeky paint job conceptualized by two students at the Miami Ad School in Hamburg Germany.
-The message is easy to understand here, and it ties in to the company’s value proposition: FedEx is always first.
+It’s a cheeky paint job conceptualized by two students at the Miami Ad School in Hamburg, Germany.
+The message is easy to understand here, and it ties into the company’s value proposition: FedEx is always first.

 Some of the greatest ads are the ones that surprise you.
 They hit you with something you weren’t expecting.
 And that’s exactly what this ad for a new line of hair products did to subway commuters in Sweden.